Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │                                                                         │
 │  LOW BANDS (k small):                                                   │
 │  • Collective behavior                                                │
-│  • "Sound-like" — perturbations propagate coherently                │
+│  • "Sound-like", perturbations propagate coherently                 │
 │  • These are the structural patterns                                 │
 │                                                                         │
 │  HIGH BANDS (k large):                                                  │
 │  • Individual behavior                                                │
-│  • "Particle-like" — local perturbations                             │
+│  • "Particle-like", local perturbations                              │
 │  • These are the detail patterns                                     │
 │                                                                         │
 │  THE CROSSOVER ("healing length"):                                      │